berkerpeksag/notes/vim.md

 * Bufferlar arasında gezinmek için `Ctrl+6`
 * `dG` will delete from the current line to the end of file
 * To move to end of file just type `G`
+* Type `gq` and use movement chars to fill a line like Emacs

 ## Bağlantılar